alaakhsa/hello-world/README (2).md

 ## Team members:
 - Arwa Alnamlan.
 - Alaa Alsalman.
-- Sseed .
+- Saeed Qahhas.

   All team members partcibate in data preprocessing, data cleaning, EDA, creat charts, standardize and split the data, and finally apply the ML model

 # Introduction

-The objective of this project is to perform an exploratory data analysis and machine learning on a dataset about Used car prices in Saudi Arabia to predict the Used car prices using Python Libraries such as NumPy, Pandas, Matplotlib, Seaborn, Plotly, and Scikit-learn. and find the appropriate regression model
+The objective of this project is to perform an exploratory data analysis and machine learning on a dataset about Used car prices in Saudi Arabia to predict the Used car prices using Python Libraries such as NumPy, Pandas, Matplotlib, Seaborn, Plotly, and Scikit-learn. and find the appropriate regression model.

 # Dataset Overview and Source

 The dataset used for this project consists of information about used cars, The data attributes include Brand, Model, Year, Color, Options, Fuel_Type, Gear_Type, Engine_Size, Mileage, Region, Price, and Age.
-The dataset was sourced from https:// .
-It contains a total of 7290 rows and 12 columns.
+The dataset contains 7290 rows and 12 columns of used cars collected from syarah.com.

 The dataset was preprocessed and split into training and testing sets for model development and evaluation.